 The Commissioner is committed to being accessible to the public through a wide range of channels.
 Over the course of the year, the Commissioner received and responded as necessary to various correspondence, including 57 Freedom of Information (FOI) Requests.
-The monthly newsletter 'Connect' was launched in December 2022, and the Commissioner has attended various public engagement events throughout the year.

 In addition, The Commissioner uses social media to enhance public visibility and reach.
-The table below shows an analysis of reach in the vear to June 2023.

 This demonstrates an effective link between the public and the elected individual charged with governance.
-The Commissioner is also committed to openness and transparency and maintains a dedicated section on their website to meet their statutory obligations in this area, including the publication of expenses, salaries of senior staff and expenditure over £500 and a list of property assets held.
+The Commissioner is also committed to openness and transparency and maintains a dedicated section on his website to meet their statutory obligations in this area, including the publication of expenses, salaries of senior staff and expenditure over £500 and a list of property assets held.
 In addition, the Commissioner also publishes the agenda pack for the monthly Accountability Board.